Articles

 Against the Grain

 This was a hard truth for them to accept.
 His claim was unabashedly Messianic.
-He was saying things that disrupted their sincerely held, but incorrect views like, “Moses didn’t give you the bread from heaven, my Father did.”
-Who did this guy think he was, claiming to be better than Moses and at the same time God’s son?
-First, he claimed to be bread, and then that he came down from heaven.
-(John 6:41) Wasn’t this the same Jesus, whose parents, they knew?
+He was saying things that disrupted their sincerely held but incorrect views, like, “Moses didn’t give you the bread from heaven, my Father did.”
+Who did this guy think he was, claiming to be better than Moses and at the same time, God’s son?
+First, he claimed to be bread, and then he came down from heaven.
+(John 6:41) Wasn’t this the same Jesus whose parents they knew?

 All the warm fuzzy feelings from the miraculous feeding were gone.
-The bread they wanted, and the bread he was offering were not the same thing.
-Unlike the bread that was offered in the wilderness, the Bread of Life came down from heaven so that those who ate of it would never die (John 6:49-50).
+The bread they wanted and the bread he offered were not the same.
+Unlike the bread offered in the wilderness, the Bread of Life came down from heaven so those who ate it would never die (John 6:49-50).
 At face value, these statements were outrageous.
 How could any bread make you live forever?
 But if they thought that statement was weird, things were about to get much weirder.

 Then Jesus said, “The bread that I will give for the life of the world is my flesh,” and “Unless you eat my flesh, and drink my blood, you have no life in you (John 6:51, 53).
 They took Jesus’ words in a literal sense when he meant them metaphorically.
 Their refusal to believe blinded them from understanding the whole point of this conversation.